bluebasil/DC_Deck_Building_Game/README.md

 So Far
 ------

 * Graphical user interface, written 100% in Python with the 'arcade' library.
-Eventually goal of converting to a multiplayer web experiace for i can play with a couple of my friends
+Theoretical eventually goal of converting to a multiplayer web experience
 * Base set cards, supervillains, and personas (large cards) are fully programmed and functional
 * Heros Unite personas are in
 * Forever Evil is in